maciejpirog/exotic-list-monads/README.md

 # exotic-list-monads

+A Haskell library that defines a few non-standard monads on lists and non-empty lists

+Warning: Needs ghc >= 8.6 (because of `QuantifiedConstraints`)

+## Description

 The usual [list monad](https://hackage.haskell.org/package/base-4.14.0.0/docs/src/GHC.Base.html#line-1133) is only one of infinitely many ways to turn the list functor into a monad.
 The same applies to the usual [non-empty list monad](https://hackage.haskell.org/package/base-4.14.0.0/docs/src/GHC.Base.html#line-1105) and the non-empty list functor.
 This library collects such non-standard "list" and "non-empty list" monads.

 Most of the constructions implemented in this library have been first introduced in the paper [Degrading lists](degrading-lists.pdf) by Dylan McDermott, Maciej Piróg, and Tarmo Uustalu (PPDP 2020), but there are some new specimens as well.